nodejs/node/doc/api/buffer.markdown

 otherwise a `RangeError` is thrown.

 Unlike `ArrayBuffers`, the underlying memory for buffers is not initialized.
-So the contents of a newly created `Buffer` is unknown.
-Use `buf.fill(0)`to initialize a buffer to zeroes.
+So the contents of a newly created `Buffer` are unknown and could contain sensitive data.
+Use `buf.fill(0)` to initialize a buffer to zeroes.

 ### new Buffer(array)